Former Peruvian president to be held under house arrest pending extradition case.

 But while acknowledging “gross failures” in office, Fujimori told Peru’s RPP radio: “In the trials themselves, I will show that I acted in a correct manner.”

-Peru has pledged a fair trial and dignified treatment for the former president during his detention.
+Peru has welcomed the court’s ruling and pledged a fair trial and dignified treatment for the former president during his detention.

 “Democracy will demonstrate it is morally superior to the dictatorship once the case gets under way,” Jorge de Castillo, Peruvian prime minister said on Saturday.

 Fujimori was born to Japanese parents and, after fleeing Peru in 2000, he spent five years in Japan where he later resigned as president via a fax message.

 A former academic, he became president in 1990, defeating Mario Vargas Llosa, the renowned writer.

 Japan confirmed Fujimori’s citizenship and consistently refused extradition requests from Lima before he flew unannounced to Chile in 2005 to launch another bid for Peru’s presidency.